 A list of list local resources and national hotlines related to domestic violence, sexual assault, and disability services will be available upon request.

-Collaboration members will inform the known communication partners and PCAs that the focus group/interview is designed for individuals with CCN.
+Keystone Partnership members will inform the known communication partners and PCAs that the focus group/interview is designed for individuals with CCN.
 However, if the participant requests that the known communication partner or the PCA speak on their behalf, the PCA will be permitted to do so with the understanding that PCA’s are solely present to assist in communication, and not to actively participate in the discussion.

-No outside observers will be present in any of the needs assessment activities.
+No outside observers will be present in any of the needs assessment activities

 Identifying information will only be used to provide participants with their requested accommodations.
 All other identifying information will be destroyed after the session concludes.

-Safety Specifically for the CCN Focus Group

-We recognize that individuals with CCN may require the assistance of their known communication partner during the focus group; therefore we will offer an interview in these cases to maintain safety and confidentiality of all participants.
-They may still participate in the focus group with their known communication partner present, as we recognize this as an accommodation unique to individuals with CCN.

-We have taken additional steps to ensure safety, as the focus group will be reminded not to disclose incidences of abuse.
-Moreover, focus group questioned to not discuss themes of victimization, and therefore will mitigate disclosures.
-If a disclosure does occur, we will make available a support person outside and referrals to services.

-Additionally, the following steps will be taken to help ensure safety for all participants:

-Participants who request a meeting reminder or cancellation notification will provide the Project Manager with contact information, which will be destroyed once the notification is sent.
-At least two people from the Collaboration will be present during all focus groups and interviews in case of emergency, or if additional support is needed.
+Considerations for Survey Participants

+The survey is designed to minimize risk to the participant by:

+Utilizing questions that are designed to elicit information that supports partnership members in reaching the goals of their mission

+Minimizing disclosures, as questions are not intended to gather personal experiences related to violence, abuse, or neglect

+Reminding participants that they may choose to discontinue a focus group or interview at any time

+Informing participants they are not required to answer any question with which they are not comfortable

+Ensuring that the Keystone Partnership does not have personally identifying information of the participant

-Locations of groups/interviews:
+Locations of groups/interviews

 Focus group and interview sites will be selected based on safety and proximity to public transportation.
 In most cases, sites will be selected in locations where participants already have an established routine to avoid calling attention to the group.
 Focus groups for People with CCN will meet on site at a provider organization or at an alternate site that better meets the needs of the participants.

-Focus groups for staff at Collaboration organizations/agencies will meet during scheduled staff meetings or at another times deemed suitable by the staff.

 Work Plan